Social Work, MSW

 Non-Degree Study

-Some designated courses may be taken on a non-degree basis with the permission of the assistant dean of academic affairs and the course instructor.
+Some designated courses may be taken on a non-degree basis with the permission of the Assistant Dean of Academic Affairs and the course instructor.
 A maximum of 12 credit hours earned on a non-degree basis may be counted toward requirements for the master's degree if the student is subsequently admitted as a degree-seeking candidate.
 A bachelor's degree is required for enrollment.

 Learning Outcomes

-• Demonstrate Ethical and Professional Behavior
+• Competency 1: Demonstrate Ethical and Professional Behavior

-• Advance Human Rights and Social, Economic and Environmental Justice
+• Competency 2: Advance Human Rights and Social, Racial, Economic and Environmental Justice

-• Engage in Policy Practice
+• Competency 5: Engage in Policy Practice

-• Engage with Individuals, Families, Groups, Organizations and Communities
+• Competency 6: Engage with Individuals, Families, Groups, Organizations and Communities

-• Assess Individuals, Families, Groups, Organizations and Communities
+• Competency 7: Assess Individuals, Families, Groups, Organizations and Communities

-• Intervene with Individuals, Families, Groups, Organizations, and Communities
+• Competency 8: Intervene with Individuals, Families, Groups, Organizations, and Communities

-• Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities
+• Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

-• Develop as a Social Work Leader
+• Competency 10: Develop as an Anti-Racist and Anti-Oppressive Social Work Leader (Mandel School Specific)

 Ability Based Learning Environment (ABLE)